Skip to main content

 Mid 2023: Construction and refurbishment commenced

-Late 2024: Estimated completion of construction for Stage One, which includes food and beverage, Boys Reformatory and lakeside villas refurbishment
+December 2024: Completion of construction for Stage One, which includes a restaurant and bar, and a coffee and soft serve kiosk, courtyard rooms and lakeside villas refurbishment

-Late 2025: Estimated completion of construction for Stage Two, which includes the function centre and poolside villas construction
+July 2025: Completion of construction for Stage Two, which includes a function centre and poolside villas construction

 Location